sunsided/tensorflow-lstm-sin/README.md

 ## Experiment 5

 This time, the `dynamic_rnn()` function is used instead of `rnn()`, drastically improving the startup time.
-In addition, the single LSTM cell has been replaced with `n_layers = 4` stacked LSTM cells of `n_hidden = 32` hidden states each.
+In addition, the single LSTM cell has been replaced with `4` stacked LSTM cells of `32` hidden states each.

 ```python
 lstm_cell = rnn_cell.BasicLSTMCell(n_hidden, forget_bias=1.0)